metolius25/spotirice/README.md

 - Separate screen for searching songs and playlists 🔲
 - Separate screen to view playlists 🔲
 - Edit song queue 🔲
+- Playing device selector 🔲
+- Cross-platform support.
+(As of now only Linux is supported) 🔲

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.